logo

 Exception declaration

-All the recommended practices in support of Principle 11 have been implemented, except for the following:
+All the recommended practices in support of Principle 11 have been implemented.

 Specific disclosures